bogadrian/gatsby-final/src/posts/aprile-2021/this/this.md

 </br>

-4: Hard binding – this happens when you bind the keyword “this” to an object you want the function to be bound and you use that function from there down with that particular hard binding!
+4: Hard binding – this happens when you bind the keyword “this” to an object you want the function to be bound and you use that function from that line down with that particular hard binding!

 For this use case I invite you to take a look at Kyle Simpson's book who explained it much better and in depth.

     function myFunction() {
      console.log(this);